Conchylicultor/Deep-Learning-Tricks/networks.md

 **UNREAL**: Based on A3C, augment the cost function by adding auxiliary tasks.

+**Neural Architecture Search**: Generate new networks architecture by formalizing a network architecture as a sequence and training a RNN to generate it using REINFORCE.

+* For CNN, the network sequentially generate filter height, stride, anchors,... for each layers.
+The anchor allows the connect the layer to a previous one to add skip connections to the network.
+* A version allows to generate RNN cells by formalising a RNN cell as a tree and sequentially generating the nodes properties.

+*Neural Architecture Search with Reinforcement learning, Barret Zoph, Quoc V. Le* ([Arxiv](https://arxiv.org/abs/1611.01578))

 ## Other (low level)

 **Deep learning on graph**: Generalization of convolution to sparse data (organized as a graph).
-Based on signal processing on graph to defined the Fourier transform operation for graphs.
+Based on the field of signal processing on graph which define operations like the Fourier transform for graphs.

 **LSTM Variant**: GPU, Grid-LSTM, Bidirectional-LSTM,...